pascholda1/capacitor-plugin-ai-text-recognition/README.md

 | **`rotation`**    | <code>number</code> | The image's counter-clockwise orientation degrees.
 Only 0, 90, 180, 270 are supported.
 Default 0 |

 </docgen-api>

+### Thanks!

+Thanks to the contributors of the original plugin.